atom/github/docs/feature-requests/003-pull-request-review.md

 * Clicking on the `<>` button in a review comment shows the comment in the entire file.
 If possible, the scroll-position is retained.
 This allows to quickly get more context about the code.
   * If the current pull request is not checked out, the `<>` button is disabled, and a tooltip prompts the user to check out the pull request to edit the source.
 * Clicking on the "sandwich" button shows the comment in the corresponding `PullRequestReviewsItem`.
-* Clicking on the "file-+" button (not shown in above screenshot) shows the comment under the "Files" tab.
+* Clicking on the "file-+" button (not shown in above screenshot) shows the comment under the "Files Changed" tab.
 * The up and down arrow buttons navigate to the next and previous unresolved review comments.
 * Reaction emoji may be added to each comment with the "emoji" button.
 Existing emoji reaction tallies are included beneath each comment.